Keinberger/goMacBatteryInfo/README.md

 You can set a reminder for 1h, 30min or 10min of remaining battery life.
 After you set that reminder, you have the option to stop it.

 In order to quit the app, click on it and select 'Quit'.
+Quitting the program can take up to 20seconds.

 ## Important